-In partnership with the School of Economics the School of Modern Languages offers a joint Bachelor of Science degree in Global Economics and Modern Languages, with separate language concentrations in Chinese, French, German, Japanese, Russian, and Spanish.
+In partnership with the School of Economics the School of Modern Languages offers a joint Bachelor of Science degree in Global Economics and Modern Languages, with separate language concentrations in Chinese, French, German, Japanese, Korean, Russian, and Spanish.
 See the list of GEML Degree Requirements and the GEML degree checklist for more information.

 GEML graduates fulfill the requirements of industry and government agencies with preparation in understanding the global, economically inter-dependent, multilingual and multicultural environments.
 Graduates will have in-depth knowledge of not just their own cultures but the capacity to function effectively in a second culture.